 - To qualify for a waiver, work experience that is not part of the Loyola curriculum requires faculty supervision as an externship.
 Unit credit will not be awarded for work experience.

 All concentration students must also complete an IP Research Component before graduation.
 The requirement may be fulfilled either by: a) taking Advanced Legal Research, which will be customized for IP research, or b) going through the online videos and research exercises that have been specially developed for IP concentration students.
 Students who select option a) will receive academic credit (2 units) for the course, but these units do not count toward the 16 required units for the concentration.
-Option b) does not provide academic credit, but should take no more than 6-8 hours to complete.
+Option b) does not provide academic credit, but should take no more than 6-8 hours to complete and can be completed at your convenience.

 Required and Qualifying Courses1